 - Jasmine rice for serving

-Once the paste is ready, add the remaining coconut milk and stir to dissolve the paste.
-Add 1 Tbsp of the fish sauce, the palm sugar and tamarind.
+- Once the paste is ready, add the remaining coconut milk and stir to dissolve the paste.
+Add 1 tablespoon of the fish sauce, palm sugar and tamarind.